-Dr. Sareen has published over 240 peer-reviewed publications in the areas of traumatic stress, anxiety disorders, indigenous suicide, psychiatric neuroimaging, and military mental health.
-Many of these publications have been in high impact journals including: JAMA, JAMA Psychiatry, and Psychological Medicine.
+Dr. Sareen has published over 350 peer-reviewed publications in the areas of traumatic stress, anxiety disorders, indigenous suicide, psychiatric neuroimaging, and military mental health.
+Many of these publications have been in high impact journals including: New England Journal of Medicine, JAMA Psychiatry, and Psychological Medicine.

 Dr. Sareen has received several awards for excellence in clinical research (Canadian Psychiatric Association, Canadian Institutes of Military and Veterans Health Research Forum and the Academy of Cognitive Therapy) and teaching (University of Manitoba).